fuhsjr00/bug.n/doc/Installing_and_running.md

 should be able to run either the executable as it is or the main script (`src\Main.ahk`) with [AutoHotkey](http://ahkscript.org/download/).

-You may copy bug.n anywhere you like -- at least if you have write acces there -- e. g. `C:\Program Files\bugn` or link it to the 'Windows Start Menu' or the 'Windows Taskbar', for example.
+You may copy bug.n anywhere you like -- at least if you have write access there -- e.g. `C:\Program Files\bugn` or link it to the 'Windows Start Menu' or the 'Windows Taskbar', for example.

-By default bug.n stores the session data (configuration, layout, window states and log) to the user's APPDATA directory, e. g.
+By default bug.n stores the session data (configuration, layout, window states and log) to the user's APPDATA directory, e.g.
 `C:\Users\joten\AppData\Roaming\bug.n`.

-You may redirect the bug.n data directory by setting the first argument either to the executable or to the main script (`Main.ahk`), when running bug.n,
-e. g. `C:\Program Files\bugn\bugn.exe D:\bugn`; but you will need to have write access to this directory.
+You may redirect the bug.n data directory by setting the first argument either to the executable or to the main script (`Main.ahk`), when running bug.n, e.g. `C:\Program Files\bugn\bugn.exe D:\bugn`; but you will need to have write access to this directory.

 You can run bug.n manually, either by using the executable and starting it like